이 페이지는 한국어로 제공되지..

 Through this project GRN hopes to make the Message of the Bible available to more people, in the mother tongue, in a style they understand and in a form that makes the Bible content accessible to all.

-The passion we share with Eben is to empower and equip the local believers to share the Message of the Bible with their own people and neighbouring peoples.
+The passion we share with them: To empower and equip the local believers to share the Message of the Bible with their own people and neighbouring peoples.

-If the Lord leads you to contribute towards this project, you can donate by clicking the link below, designating your gift 'Botswana, Thimbukushu / Humbukushu Translation Project'.
+If the Lord leads you to contribute towards sponsoring complete evangelism sets in this language at a cost of R1,000.00 per set, you can donate by clicking the donate button, designating your gift 'Botswana: Thimbukushu / Humbukushu Distribution Project'.
+Donate Today